Yamato Kinjo

-Yamato Kinjo (金城 大和, Kinjō Yamato) is a Japanese actor who is affiliated with Seinenza Theater Company.
+Yamato Kinjo (金城 大和, Kinjō Yamato) is a Japanese actor who is affiliated with Stay Luck.
 He played the role of Nobuharu Udo (Kyoryu Blue) in the 2013 Super Sentai TV series Zyuden Sentai Kyoryuger and Takeshi Goutokuji (Kamen Rider Shirowe) in the 2022 Kamen Rider TV series Kamen Rider Geats.

-Biography
+Early life

+Kinjo was born in Naha, Okinawa Prefecture, in 1983.
+In 2002, he graduated from high school and moved to Tokyo.
+He worked part time doing bar and security work.

+Acting career

-In 2002, Kinjo graduated from high school and moved to Tokyo.
-He worked at a part-time job in a tavern, such as a security guard.
-Kinjo started as an actor in 2010 and mainly played in stage.
-In 2013, he appeared in Zyuden Sentai Kyoryuger as Nobuharu Udo/Kyoryu Blue.
-Kinjo expressed his joy and said "I become a hero in this year .... well" with regard to his appearances when he was 29 years old at the time.
+Kinjo started as an actor in 2010, mainly acting in plays on stage.
+In 2013, at the age of 29, he appeared in Zyuden Sentai Kyoryuger as Nobuharu Udo/Kyoryu Blue.
+Kinjo expressed his joy, saying "I become a hero in this year.”

+In 2014, he began a voice acting career and voiced Shay Obsidian in Yu-Gi-Oh!
+ARC-V. In 2022, he was cast as Takeshi Goutokuji/Kamen Rider Shirowe in Kamen Rider Geats.

 Personal life

 On January 3, 2019, he announced his marriage to actress Sayaka Kotani.